19hours/sg-statutes/Acts/Financial Procedure Act.md

 2B\.—(1) The Accountant-General shall be responsible for the supervision and administration of the Government accounting system, including financial and accounting records and procedures for the receipt, custody, investment, safekeeping and payment of public moneys and the purchase, custody and disposal of public property.

+[25/91]

 (2) The Accountant-General shall perform such other duties and exercise such other powers as may be prescribed by or under any written law.

-[25/91]

-[39/2007 wef 01/11/2007]
+[25/91; 39/2007]

 ## PART II